Nontuberculous mycobacteria

 Nontuberculous mycobacteria (NTM), also known as environmental mycobacteria, atypical mycobacteria and mycobacteria other than tuberculosis (MOTT), are mycobacteria which do not cause tuberculosis or leprosy/Hansen's disease.
+They occur in many animals, including humans, and are commonly found in soil and water.
 NTM can cause pulmonary diseases that resemble tuberculosis.
 Mycobacteriosis is any of these illnesses, usually meant to exclude tuberculosis.
-They occur in many animals, including humans, and are commonly found in soil and water.

 Introduction

 Mycobacteria are a family of small, rod-shaped bacilli that can be classified into three main groups for diagnosis and treatment: